brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 #### Configuring External Storage for Spinnaker

 When you change your application's setting and pipelines, Spinnaker persists that in an external storage.
-Several providers are supported out of the box, like Amazon S3, Google Cloud Storage and Azure Storage.
+Several providers are supported out of the box, like Amazon S3, Google Cloud Storage, and Azure Storage.
 You can see the updated list of supported storage solutions in the [Spinnaker docs](https://spinnaker.io/setup/install/storage/#supported-storage-solutions).

-In this example I'll use Amazon S3.
+In this example, I'll use Amazon S3.

 First, you need to set the storage type to `s3`: